kyma-project/control-plane/docs/provisioner/08-06-upgrading-shoots.md

 }
 ```

-All the configuration fields are optional here.
+All the `gardenerConfig` fields are optional here.
 If you don't include them, their values remain the same as before the upgrade.

 A successful call returns the ID of the upgrade operation: